wesbos/javascript-modules/javascript-modules.md

 Many workflows for JavaScript look like this:

-1. Find plugin or library that you want and download from GitHub
+1. Find a plugin or library that you want and download from GitHub
 2. Load it into your website via a script tag
 3. Access it via a global variable, or as a jQuery plugin